 Appraisers and assessors of real estate typically work full time during regular business hours.
 However, self-employed appraisers, often called independent fee appraisers, usually work more than 40 hours per week, because they often write reports during evenings and on weekends.

-Employment of appraisers and assessors of real estate is projected to grow 8 percent through 2024, about as fast as the average for all occupations.
+Employment of appraisers and assessors of real estate is projected to grow 14 percent over the next ten years, faster than the average for all occupations.

 Demand for appraisal services is linked to the real estate market, which can fluctuate in the short term.
 Over the long term, employment growth will be driven by economic expansion and population increases—factors that generate demand for property.

-Greater use of mobile technology, which allows workers to appraise and assess properties more efficiently, will increase productivity and may slow future employment growth.
-In addition, the increased use of alternate valuation products, such as automated valuation models to aid in the appraisal of property for mortgages, might also increase productivity, reducing demand for additional appraisers.
+Greater use of mobile technology, which enables workers to appraise and assess properties more efficiently, will increase productivity.
+In addition, the increased use of automated valuation models to aid in the appraisal of property for mortgages, might also increase productivity.

 Overall job opportunities are expected to be good.
 Employment opportunities should be best in areas with active real estate markets.
 Job prospects should be best for those who are able to switch specialties and appraise different types of properties.